A Father Recounts His Search For The Son Who Vanished In Costa Rican Wilderness

 On how the tragedy of losing his son has made him rethink risky adventures

 I've never been much of a soloist myself.
 I've done some solo trips, but I don't enjoy them that much.
 I'd rather share things with people. ...
-But what this whole ... process has shown me is that for 40 years I was extremely selfish in that I would go out and do risky things because it was a thrill that made me feel good, and I never really realized that when we die we're dead and we don't feel anything.
+But what this whole ... process has shown me is that for 40 years I was extremely selfish in that I would go out and do risky things because it was a thrill that made me feel good, and I never really realized that when we die, we're dead and we don't feel anything.
 And the people we leave behind, the people who love us the most, those are the people who hurt the most.

 Sam Briger and Thea Chaloner produced and edited the audio of this interview.
 Bridget Bentz, Molly Seavy-Nesper and Meghan Sullivan adapted it for the Web.